kraasch/ssh_nginx_deploy/README.md

-# Auto deploy script from Vue to Nginx via SSH.
+# Deploy script for local web project to Nginx server via SSH.

 This script automatically creates an Nginx configuration on the remote server.
 It manipulates directotries like